Exploring the Dependence of Gas Cooling and Heating Functions on the Incident Radiation Field with Machine Learning: Introduction

 In this work, we use the machine learning algorithm eXtreme Gradient Boosting (XGBoost, \citet{chen_guestrin16}) to model the dependence of cooling and heating functions on gas properties and various radiation field parameters.
 We train XGBoost models on tabulated cooling and heating functions calculated with Cloudy \citep{ferland98}.
 XGBoost is known to perform well on this type of tabular training data \citep{shwartz-ziv_armon21, grinztajn22}.
 We also explore the SHapley Additive eXplanation (SHAP, \citet{lundberg_lee17}) values \citep{lundberg18, lundberg20} of our model inputs, which we use to determine what radiation field parameters are most predictive of cooling and heating functions.
-The XGBoost algorithm has been used in the astrophysics literature for a variety of tasks in classification \citep[e.g.][]{mirabal16, tamayo16, jin19, wang19, chang21, fu21, golob21, ivanov21, li21, nakoneczny21, hughes22, lucey22, luo22} and regression \citep[as here, see also][]{calderon_berlind19, jin19, hayden20, machado21, dang22, kunsagi-mate22, andrae23}.
-Some works include the use of SHAP values to analyze feature importances \citep[e.g.][]{machado21}.
+The XGBoost algorithm has been used in the astrophysics literature for a variety of tasks in classification \citep[e.g.][]{tamayo16, ivanov21, lucey22, luo22}, such as identifying pulsar candidates in gamma ray data \citep[e.g.][]{mirabal16, wang19} and separating stars, galaxies, and quasars in photometric data \citep[e.g.][]{jin19, chang21, fu21, golob21, li21, nakoneczny21, hughes22}; and regression \citep[as here, see also][]{calderon_berlind19, hayden20, machado21, dang22, andrae23}, including for predicting quasar redshifts from photometry \citep[so called "photo-z"s, e.g.][]{jin19, nakoneczny21, kunsagi-mate22}.
+Some works include the use of SHAP values to analyze feature importances \citep[e.g.][]{machado21, heyl23}.

 In this paper, we first describe our methodology, including the Cloudy calculations we use to train and evaluate XGBoost models, the input features we use and their distributions and correlations, how we determine which combinatos of radiation field features to use, and how we compare and evaluate XGBoost models.
-Next, we present results for trained models compared to each other and the interpolation table of \citet{gnedin_hollon12}, on both the training data grid and an independent off-grid sample.
+Next, we present results for trained models compared to each other and the interpolation table in \citet{gnedin_hollon12}, on both the training data grid and an independent off-grid sample.
 Finally, we discuss our conclusions and potential future directions.